 Forward-Looking Statements Disclaimer

 The statements contained in this press release or that may be made during the conference call described above that are not historical facts are forward-looking statements under the federal securities laws.
 Words such as “anticipates,” “could,” “may,” “estimates,” “expects,” “projects,” “intends,” “pending,” “plans,” “believes,” “will” and words of similar substance, or the negative of those words, used in connection with any discussion of future operations or financial performance identify forward-looking statements.
 In particular, statements regarding expectations and opportunities, new product expectations and capabilities, projections, statements regarding future events, and our outlook regarding our performance and growth are forward-looking statements.
-These forward-looking statements, including, that (i) the company believes that its proven and disciplined operating model, coupled with its unique and exciting strategic plan, has the company well-positioned for the year ahead; (ii) the company plans to continue its strategy and remain focused on product quality and bottom-line gains; (iii) the company believes that it is well-positioned to enhance the value the company offers to its current and prospective partner network; and (iv) the strategic investments the company has made over the past year to enhance its products, technology and operations, as well as the recent partnerships it has formed, have the company well positioned to continue enhancing its platform for the automotive consumer of tomorrow, are not guarantees of future performance and involve assumptions and risks and uncertainties that are difficult to predict.
+These forward-looking statements, including, that (i) it’s the company’s goal to provide valuable cross-platform synergies to both its dealer partners and consumer audience, and that the company’s president and chief executive officer firmly believes that the company remains on-track to deliver on that expectation; (ii) the company plans to be fully operational with physical storefronts in the Austin and Houston markets; (iii) the company intends to curate a high-quality, low-cost audience of consumers looking to acquire and dispose of vehicles; grow leads and clicks when inventory levels begin to recover; and geographically expand its vehicle acquisition services; (iv) as an organization, the company aims to be highly focused on efficiently and effectively executing on the initiatives within the company’s control given the unpredictable macro-environment continuing to affect inventory and pricing across the industry; and (v) though the company remains in the early stages of its transformation to become a transactional matchmaker at scale, the company’s president and chief executive officer has the utmost confidence in the company’s leadership team and organizational capabilities to continue executing upon the company’s strategy, are not guarantees of future performance and involve assumptions and risks and uncertainties that are difficult to predict.
 Actual outcomes and results may differ materially from what is expressed in, or implied by, these forward-looking statements.
 AutoWeb undertakes no obligation to update publicly any forward-looking statements, whether as a result of new information, future events or otherwise.
 Among the important factors that could cause actual results to differ materially from those expressed in, or implied by, the forward-looking statements are changes in general economic conditions; the financial condition of automobile manufacturers and dealers; disruptions in automobile production; changes in fuel prices; the economic impact of terrorist attacks, political revolutions or military actions; failure of our internet security measures; dealer attrition; pressure on dealer fees; increased or unexpected competition; the failure of new products and services to meet expectations; failure to retain key employees or attract and integrate new employees; actual costs and expenses exceeding charges taken by AutoWeb; changes in laws and regulations; costs of legal matters, including, defending lawsuits and undertaking investigations and related matters; and other matters disclosed in AutoWeb’s filings with the Securities and Exchange Commission.
-Investors are strongly encouraged to review the company’s Annual Report on Form 10-K for the year ended December 31, 2020 and other filings with the Securities and Exchange Commission for a discussion of risks and uncertainties that could affect the business, operating results or financial condition of AutoWeb and the market price of the company’s stock.
+Investors are strongly encouraged to review the company’s Annual Report on Form 10-K for the year ended December 31, 2021 and other filings with the Securities and Exchange Commission for a discussion of risks and uncertainties that could affect the business, operating results or financial condition of AutoWeb and the market price of the company’s stock.